This is 2020 Learning

 Large lectures will be delivered digitally with smaller group, face-to-face seminars and discussions afterwards.

 This mix of on-campus face to face and quality online learning means we can quickly adapt to changing Government advice so while your course might start this way, we hope that over the coming months we’ll be able to move back to normal University life.
-We will be publishing timetables in September.

 What about the library and study spaces?